YosefLab/CZI-Immuneaging/README.md

 - Concatenate the concatenated BCR and TCR libs together in an object called adata_ir.
 - Merge adata_gex with adata_ir, discarding any cells in the latter that dont have a match in the former.
 Call this adata.
 - Compute the per-cell protein coverage (total number of protein reads per cell across control and non-control proteins).
 If the median per-cell protein coverage across all cells is 0, disregard protein counts altogether.
 - Run decontX for estimating contamination levels from ambient RNA.
 Run a Rscript command for this.
-If there is more than one GEX library, yse the “batch” column from the GEX concatenation done earlier. decontX returns contamination_levels per cells (save it as an obs in adata) and decontaminated counts (save it in a layer in adata).
+If there is more than one GEX library, use the “batch” column from the GEX concatenation done earlier. decontX returns contamination_levels per cells (save it as an obs in adata) and decontaminated counts (save it in a layer in adata).
 - Filter out all cells from adata whose total decontaminated counts (after rounding), is less than 100.
 - Make a copy of adata, call it adata_copy.
 Have adata_copy.X be the rounded decontaminated counts.
 - Keep only the genes in adata_copy that are in solo_genes.